threefoldfoundation/info_sdk/src/gettingstarted/sdk_macos.md

 ## Install 3bot
 <!--
-TODO #10 Content to add representing the Jumpscale SDK install
+TODO #10 Content to add representing the TFGrid SDK install

 As the installation is not completing still needs to be finished when the install works.
 -->